isabelangelo/gaiaspec/README.md

-Finally, we can look for signs of an undresolved "spectral" binary:
+Finally, we can look for signs of an unresolved "spectral" binary:

 ```python